tanx/hoodiecrow/README.md

     npm start

-**A note on security: The app should not be used without SSL so it's best to set up a reverse proxy or Loadbalancer with your SSL certificates.
-If you are not sure how to do this it might be easier to use our managed web hosting or packaged apps under [https://whiteout.io/#product](https://whiteout.io/#product).**
+**A note on security: The app should not be used without SSL so it's best to set up a reverse proxy or Loadbalancer with your SSL certificates.**

-You can limit incoming and outgoing connections to the socket.io proxy by setting the following environment variables:

-    # the web socket proxy listens to this port
-    # if unset, defaults to 8889
-    PORT=12345

-    # the socket.io proxy accepts connections from these origins to tunnel them to tcp,
-    # separate with commas
-    # if unset, defaults to 'localhost:' + port
-    INBOUND_ORIGINS='foo:1234,bar:569'

-    # the socket.io proxy opens tcp connections with these ports to tunnel them to socket.io
-    # separate with commas
-    # if unset, defaults to '143,465,587,993' (25 is forbidden by default)
-    OUTBOUND_PORTS='123,456,789'

 To start the server in development mode (no forced HTTPS, iframe loads http content), run `node server.js --dev`